 Management and treatment.

 My first advice is to feed a commercial raw food diet because it has a better nutritional composition, which is so important for cognitive health, than ultra-processed tinned food and kibble.
 Also, kibble is high in cell damaging advanced glycation end products (AGEs).
-I would also feed a probiotic supplement that contains prebiotics to support the gut microbiome because the Gut-Brain Axis has been proven to be so beneficial in dogs and people.
-One such supplement is our Holistic Doggie Fibre.
+I would also feed a fibre supplement for dogs that contains prebiotics to support the gut microbiome because the Gut-Brain Axis has been proven to be so beneficial in dogs and people.
+One such supplement is our Holistic Doggie Fibre that you can find on our website.

 The brain works like a muscle, use it and it gains strength, if you do not use it then you lose it.
 Therefore, for dogs with CCDS brain stimulating exercises are so important.
 They are also important in younger dogs in trying to prevent CCDS.